blmoore/md-cv/index.md

 ## Academic Honors and Awards

 Graduate Teaching Assistantship (full tuition and stipend).
-Syracuse University Department of Religion. –– 2010-17
+Syracuse University Department of Religion, 2010-17.

-Travel Grant and Funding for the Global Ecumenical Theological Institute of the World Council of Churches, Tenth Assembly of the World Council of Churches, Busan, Korea –– 2013
+Travel Grant and Funding for the Global Ecumenical Theological Institute of the World Council of Churches, Tenth Assembly of the World Council of Churches, Busan, Korea, 2013.

 Theta Chi Beta: Religion Honor Society (ΘΧΒ).
-Syracuse University Religion Honor Society and chapter of National Honor Society Theta Alpha Kappa (ΘΑΚ) –– 2013
+Syracuse University Religion Honor Society and chapter of National Honor Society Theta Alpha Kappa (ΘΑΚ), 2013.

-Book Award for Asian (Korean) Church Studies Program, Brite Divinity School at Texas Christian University — 2010
+Book Award for Asian (Korean) Church Studies Program, Brite Divinity School at Texas Christian University, 2010.

-Book Award for Theology, Brite Divinity School at Texas Christian University — 2009
+Book Award for Theology, Brite Divinity School at Texas Christian University, 2009.

-Alpha Chi (National College Honor Society), Warner University –– 2006
+Alpha Chi (National College Honor Society), Warner University, 2009.

-Pi Gamma Mu (International Social Science Honor Society), Warner University –– 2006
+Pi Gamma Mu (International Social Science Honor Society), Warner University, 2006.

-Alpha Lambda Delta (Honor Society), Warner University –– 2002
+Alpha Lambda Delta (Honor Society), Warner University, 2002.

 ## Specialized Training
+`2011-`
-* Syracuse University, Future Professoriate Program
+* Syracuse University, Future Professoriate Program `2011`
 * Workshop participant.
 Overcoming Barriers to Underrepresented Scholarship: A Strategy and Action Workshop, Sponsored by the Status of Women in the Profession Committee, Status of Racial and Ethnic Minorities in the Profession Committee, and the Status of LGBTIQ Persons in the Profession Committee, American Academy of Religion, San Francisco, CA., November 18, 2011.
+`2010`
 * Workshop participant.
 Learning Goals for Teaching the Bible in the Liberal Arts Curriculum, Wabash Center for Teaching and Learning in Theology and Religion, Society of Biblical Literature, Atlanta, GA., November 20, 2010.

 ## Languages (Reading Knowledge)